zsteinkamp/steinkamp.us/pages/posts/2024-03-05_filesystem-apps---own-your-own-data.md

 Strava allows you to download your archive once per week, so keep that in mind.

-Run `make` to configure your source .zip location and Esstraba will start up.

 [Source Code](https://github.com/zsteinkamp/esstraba) | [Example Site](https://esstraba.steinkamp.us/)

 ## Musics